|

 The boxes are the engine rooms of the hive, used by honey bees to store brood, honey, nectar, pollen, and propolis.
 It is also where the bees live when they aren’t out foraging.

-The modular box design is part of what makes a Langstroth so useful.
-It’s easy to expand the hive with additional boxes as the bee population increases.
+The modular box design is part of what makes a Langstroth so valuable.
+Expanding the hive with additional boxes is easy as the bee population increases.

 2. Upper section

-The upper section is designed to protect the colony from rain, snow, and a range of threats.
+The upper section protects the colony from rain, snow, and nefarious threats.

 A removable inner cover sits on top of the highest box.
 The top cover adds a second layer of protection that seals off the bees from the outside world.